technofocus-pte/anlytcsprv/Cloudslice/Labguides/Usecase 05/Usecase01.md

-## Use Case 03 - From Semantics to Insights: Leveraging Fabric IQ Ontology with Fabric Data Agents
+## Usecase 03 - From Semantics to Insights: Leveraging Fabric IQ Ontology with Fabric Data Agents

 **Introduction**